uksrc/uksrc.github.io/_pages/technical-challenges.md

 The network of SKA Regional Centres (SRCNet) are developing an internationally interoperable digital research infrastructure which will enable astronomers to efficiently access, analyse and visualise the data.
 To minimise time to science the platform must, to the astronomer, be as easily accessible as the software running on their laptop and have access to the data captured by SKA (OLDPs) along with the computing power of a world class supercomputer.

-Six components have been identified for the SRCNet’s community and SKA Observatory facing functionalities.
-: Data Logistics, Commonality, Data Processing, Data Archiving and Curation, Scalable Resource Management and Allocation, and User Support.
+Six components have been identified for the SRCNet’s community and SKA Observatory facing functionalities: Data Logistics, Commonality, Data Processing, Data Archiving and Curation, Scalable Resource Management and Allocation, and User Support.

-The UKSRC Project will develop X Y Z.
+The UKSRC Project will grow the UKSRC’s and SRCNet’s capabilities, and to deploy an initial version of SRCNet at the national level through engagement with SKA precursor and pathfinder science programs and international SRCNet prototyping teams.

 The technologies being developed have the potential to be applied by other diciplines which also plan to analyse huge data volumes.
 As a partner of IRIS and UKSRC's knowledge exchange activities will enable UK industry and other UK-based Digital Research Infrastructures to benefit from these technological developments.